Bike registration and locks

 - Know where to lock safely.
 Lock your bike to a solid metal object, not a chain link fence or metal railing.
 Use a bike rack.
 If none are available, permanently mounted metal poles or parking meters work as long as they have a top that your bike and lock cannot be lifted over or bolts that can't be easily removed.
 Shake the bike rack, pole or parking meter to ensure that it is secured to the ground.
 Lock your bike in an area where there are people around.
 Thieves don't like being observed and will prefer areas without natural surveillance.

 - Know how to lock safely.
 Every locking strategy should, at the very least, secure the bike frame and the rear wheel directly to the bike rack, with the front wheel secured to the frame or rack.
 Remember to secure both front and rear wheels as well if you have the "quick release" skewers on your bikes wheel hubs.
 Make sure the U lock or O lock captures the bike wheel rims, the bike frame, and the immovable bike rack or the solid post.

-- You can list your stolen bike on the nationalbikeregistry.com website for $0.99.
-Since 1984, the National Bike Registry has helped identify and return stolen bikes (and scooters) to their rightful owners.
-More than 48 percent of stolen bicycles are recovered every year by law enforcement, but only 5 percent are returned, since they have no way to determine ownership.
+- You can list your stolen bike on the https://project529.com/garage website for free.
+Since 1984, the National Bike Registry (which has now partnered with the Project 529 Garage) has helped identify and return stolen bikes (and scooters) to their rightful owners.
+More than 48 percent of stolen bicycles are recovered every year by law enforcement, but only 5 percent are returned since they have no way to determine ownership.

 - Spread the word to your friends and coworkers, as well as to local bike shops and bike clubs.
 Post recent photos of your bike and information about the theft to social media and social news sites.